bucket-0224/youtube-music-ts-lib/README.md

 ## Issue tab is always open :D

-- I'm not professional of develop typescript library, so if you find some issues, upload issues please, i'll fix asap :)
+- I'm not professional of develop typescript library, so if you find some issues, upload issues please, i'll fix it asap :)